-The Grout Museum District will be reopening the Grout Museum of History and Science and the Sullivan Brothers Iowa Veterans Museum for members only Tuesday, June 2 - Saturday, June 6!
+The Grout Museum District has reopened the Grout Museum of History and Science and the Sullivan Brothers Iowa Veterans Museum.

 Science demonstrations will be held in the Grout Museum's Conference Room at 11:00 AM, 1:30 PM, and 3:00 PM daily.
 The Planetarium will remain closed temporarily.